-There is no blood and the sound is light, no more than the crack a wing of roast grouse makes when you tear it, warm and tender, from its breast.
+There is only a little blood and the sound is light, no more than the crack a wing of roast grouse makes when you tear it, warm and tender, from its breast.
 He screams and screams then faints.
-I hear your horse before your shout and know I am lost.
-That I will never again in this world know the sight of your welcoming smile or taste the sugar of your neck.
+I don't hear your horse only your shout and know I am lost.
+That I will never again in this world know the sight of your welcoming smile or taste the sugar of your shoulder as you take me in your arms when I arrive.
+My walking to you is hard and long and the hurt of it is gone as soon as I see the yard, the forge, the little cabin where you are.
+The smell of fire and ash trembles me but it is the glee in your eyes that kicks my heart over.
+You are asking me how and how long and laughing at my clothes and the scratches everywhere.
+But when I answer your why you frown.
+We settle, you do, and I agree because there is no other way.
+You will ride to